hophiphip/bruh/README.md

 # Bruh
-An online platform for providing easy access to insurance companies services.
+A sample implementation platform for publishing and accessing insurance services.

 ## Try it
 https://bruh-service.herokuapp.com/offers